tastekinalperenn/HoughTransformCircleDetection/README.md

 for the program to run fast.
 For this reason, we sometimes miss the points that need the most votes, and points that are not the center of the circle can be voted too many times.
 In this case, I choose a certain number of the most voted points and choose the one closest to the central ground truth value.
-We draw the circles determined in the last step on the input picture.
+We draw the circles determined in the last step on the input image.
 We save the output image in the format Output(inputfilename).jpg.